Get insider access

 Value for price beaten by

 The Sony X80K/X80CK is an entry-level TV in Sony's 2022 lineup.
 It replaces the Sony X80J and sits between the Sony X75K and the Sony X85K.
-Compared to the higher-end models, it's bare in terms of features as it lacks any variable refresh rate (VRR) support and HDMI 2.1 bandwidth, and it's limited to a 60Hz panel in all available sizes except the 85-inch version.
-Still, it comes with the same Google TV interface with many apps you can download, and it's compatible with Sony's proprietary TV webcam, so you can use it to make video calls or for hands-free gestures.
-It also comes with Sony's redesigned remote, which still has a built-in mic for voice control, letting you use various voice commands.
-It's powered by Sony's entry-level 4k HDR Processor X1 and offers a few motion enhancement features powered by Sony's 4K X-Reality PRO processor.
+Compared to the higher-end models, it's bare in terms of features as it lacks any variable refresh rate (VRR) support and HDMI 2.1 bandwidth, so it's limited to a 60Hz panel in all available sizes except the 85-inch version.
+Still, it comes with the same Google TV interface as the other Sony TVs, and it's compatible with Sony's proprietary TV webcam, so you can use it to make video calls or for hands-free gestures.
+Its remote has a built-in mic for voice control, letting you use various voice commands.
+Its picture processing capabilities are powered by Sony's entry-level 4k HDR Processor X1, and the TV offers a few motion enhancement features powered by Sony's 4K X-Reality PRO processor.

 Our Verdict